 Romanby, to the south of the town is a further indication of Viking setlement, taking its name from a Viking called Hromund.
 It has nothing whatsoever to do with the Romans.
 Allerton’s Viking wapentake later became Allertonshire and later still, the Liberty of Allerton, reflecting this town’s important status.

 Northallerton and the Vale of Mowbray

 The main feature of Northallerton today is its broad main street, similar to those at Yarm and Bedale.
-This curving High Street is nearly half a mile long and has many interesting shops, but the town and as the town was historically known as a coaching stop it has some notable pubs and inns.
-One of the oldest is the Fleece, where Charles Dickens stayed while writing Nicholas Nickleby.
+This curving High Street is nearly half a mile long and has many interesting shops, but the town was historically known as a coaching stop and it has some notable pubs and inns.
+One of the oldest is The Fleece, where Charles Dickens stayed while writing Nicholas Nickleby.

 Northallerton was once the site of a castle dating from the 12th century, but this fell into ruins and now only traces can be seen in the cemetery of the church.
 During the Civil War King Charles I was imprisoned in a house opposite the church.

 Twelve miles of flat, but agriculturally rich countryside formed by the most northerly reaches of the Vale of Mowbray link Northallerton to the Darlington area in the Vale of the Tees to the north.
 To the east of Northallerton are the North York Moors, always providing a stunning and beautiful backdrop to the vale and to the west we can see the Pennines which play host to the valleys of Swaledale and Wensleydale.
 The flat Vale of Mowbray is the northerly extension of the Vale of York that separates the dales and Pennines in the west from the North Yorkshire Moors in the east.